 Evaluation: Student evaluations will be based on successful completion of assigned and self-chosen activities.
 The assigned activities include group participation (15-25%) and an ethical reflection paper (15-25%).
 The remaining 50-70% of the student's grade will be determined on the basis of the student's learning objectives and the completion of learning activities to meet them (see attached learning covenant and

 activity options).
 The grading scale will be as follows:

 For College grading policies, including grievance policies for grades, please refer to the College Catalog, pp 10-11.

 Course Grading Scale

-Blackboard: The bulk of the materials for this course will be distributed through the use of Blackboard at Le Moyne.
-To access these materials, just point your Internet browser to http://blackboard.lemoyne.edu.
-The course will be listed under Spring 2010, REL336-01-SP10, Comparative Religious Ethics and Social Concerns.
+Canvas: The bulk of the materials and assignments for this course will be distributed through the use of Canvas at Le Moyne.
+To access these materials, just point your Internet browser to http://canvas.lemoyne.edu.
+The course will be listed under Spring 2014, REL336-01(or 02)-SP14, Comparative Religious Ethics and Social Concerns.
 Students who are enrolled in the course already have access to the course and just need to register their password for the course.
 I will use the email given to you by the school (your Le Moyne account) as the official means to communicate with you.